-This Christmas tree meringue cookie can be the cutest edible decoration on your Christmas table this year!
-Few ingredients meringue that is piped into a Christmas tree shape and dusted with some powder sugar for the ultimate festive look!
-My meringue recipe includes everything you need to know about how to make these Christmas trees with the most perfect crunchy outside, marshmallow texture inside!
+These Christmas tree meringue cookies can be the cutest edible decoration on your Christmas table this year!
+My meringue recipe includes everything you need to know about how to make these Christmas trees with the perfect crunchy outside and marshmallow texture inside!

-- Meringue has cracks – so many people claim to have the perfect meringue recipe and many of these are full of cracks, some even broken into half.
+- Meringue has no cracks – so many people claim to have the perfect meringue recipe and many of these are full of cracks, some even broken into half.
 It’s a big NO!
-I will take you through bellow on all the necessary details you have to know to avoid cracks on your meringue
+I will take you through below on all the necessary details you have to know to avoid cracks on your Christmas tree cookies

-- Meringue is browning – another typical mistake caused by quite obviously too high oven temperature.
+- Meringue is not browning – another typical mistake caused by quite obviously too high oven temperature.
 Still, so many recipes out there state high oven temperate, well not this one!
 Christmas tree meringues have to be baked at a lower oven temperature than you might think!

-- Meringue loses its structure and definition – it is all about beating up the perfect meringue that is stiff, glossy, hold its structure while baking.
-I will take you through in detail how exactly you have to whip egg white, how to incorporate sugar into the recipe etc.
+- Meringue keeps its structure and definition – it is all about whipping up the perfect meringue that is stiff, glossy, and holds its structure while baking.
+I will take you through in detail how exactly you have to whip egg white, how to incorporate sugar into the recipe, etc.

-1. Egg white: Egg white the base of the meringue.
+1. Egg white: Egg white is the base of these Christmas meringue cookies.
 Make sure you use fresh egg whites which are absolutely free from any sort of fat (e.g. egg yolk).
 If you get some egg yolk into the egg white while separating them, start again.
-Believe me, you can’t make a successful meringue with that batch unfortunately.
-After the egg white whipped up until stiff, shiny peaks, it is important to pipe relatively fast and place the meringue into the oven as soon as possible.
-On room temperature, especially on a warm day, the meringue starts to loose its volume quickly

 2. Sugar: There are a couple of important notes regarding the sugar:

-3. Cream of tartar (optional): It helps stabilise whipped egg whites and prevents sugar from crystallising.
+3. Cream of tartar (optional): It helps stabilize the whipped egg whites and prevents sugar from crystallising.
 If you are an experienced baker and perfectly know how to make meringue perhaps you can leave it out.
-I did not use it in this recipe, however if you wish to use it, add ½ teaspoon
+I did not use it in this recipe, however, if you wish to use it, add ½ teaspoon

-4. White Vinegar (optional): Similar function as cream of tartar, it’s all about the perfect meringue to suceed in making Christmas tree meringue!
+4. White Vinegar (optional): Similar function as cream of tartar, it’s all about the perfect meringue to succeed in making Christmas tree meringue cookies!
 The final baked meringue won’t taste vinegar, I promise!
-This recipe is using ½ teaspoon of white vinegar added to the mixture just before piping, other option is it add while whipping.
-Can be also replaced with lemon juice
+This recipe is using ½ teaspoon of white vinegar added to the mixture just before piping.
+Another option is to add it while whipping.
+Can be also replaced with lemon juice.

 5. Cornstarch (optional): It helps to achieve the marshmallow center on your Christmas tree meringue cookies, and again, stabilize the meringue.
 I did not use it for this recipe.
 If you wish to use it, add 1 teaspoon along with vinegar just before piping

-6. Food colouring: You will need to add green food coloring to make Meringue Christmas trees, use powder or gel.
-Liquid can ruin the meringue easily so refrain from using it
+6. Food coloring: You will need to add green food coloring to make Meringue Christmas trees, use powder or gel food coloring.
+Liquid food coloring can ruin the meringue easily so refrain from using it.

-7. Sprinkles: Since meringue needs to be baked on low temp, the sprinkles won´t melt in the oven, use any brand and design according to your preference.
+7. Sprinkles: Since meringue needs to be baked at low temp, the sprinkles won´t melt in the oven, use any brand and design according to your preference.
 Use any sprinkles that fit well to the Christmas tree cookies

 1. How to make Swiss meringue

-Speaking about consistency, is very important that you whip egg white until meringue form stiff peaks, shiny stiff peaks to be exact, since you will need to pipe the meringue and that requires stable consistency.
-Add food colouring just few seconds before you feel the meringue will be done.
+Speaking about consistency is very important that you whip egg white until meringue form stiff peaks, shiny stiff peaks to be exact, since you will need to pipe the meringue and that requires stable consistency.
+Add food coloring just a few seconds before you feel the meringue will be done.

-If you are using vinegar and/or cornstarch, you must add the vinegar after whipping egg white and before piping.
+If you are using vinegar and/or cornstarch, you must add the vinegar after whipping egg white and before piping the Meringue tree cookies.

-First and foremost it is important that you have your baking tray with parchment paper, piping bag and piping nozzle tip (wilton 1m or star tip) prepared ahead.
-After your meringue is ready there is no time to wonder around, been there, done that, not fun!
-I find this quantity takes half tray of Christmas tree meringue obviously depending on the size of the trees you are piping.
-For piping you can use various nozzle tips, eg. Wilton 1M piping nozzle tip.
-The piping process actually very similar to frosting a cupcake as you can see on the shape.
+First and foremost it is important that you have your baking tray with parchment paper or baking sheet, piping bag, and piping nozzle tip (wilton 1m or star tip) prepared ahead.
+After your meringue is ready there is no time to wander around, been there, done that, not fun!

 Have your oven pre-heated as always.

 One other important thing to consider is your REAL oven temperature.
 Most home ovens are over or under heat, that´s a fact.
-For meringue, which is baked on really low temperature, inappropriate baking temperature can cause a real disaster.
-I can not highlight enough how important to get to know your own oven and purchase an inexpensive digital oven thermometer.
-It might not solve all the problem in the world but certainly will increase the chances to become a more successful home baker.
+For meringue, which is baked at a really low temperature, an inappropriate baking temperature can cause a real disaster.
+I can not highlight enough how important to get to know your own oven and purchase an inexpensive oven thermometer.

 Rubber spatula is really a must for a Home Baker at any level.
 Whenever a recipe states “folding” we mean “with a rubber spatula” to avoid breaking the batter.
 Appropriate folding technique is extra important while handling meringue so you definitely need one.